DIPlib/diplib/src/documentation/styleguide.md

 - Use `struct` for classes without any private members.

+- Option parameters to high-level functions (those that should be available in interfaces to other languages such as MATLAB) should be strings or string arrays, which are easier to translate to scripted languages.

+- Option parameters to low-level functions (those that are meant to be called only from C++ code) should be defined through `DIP_DECLARE_OPTIONS`/`DIP_DEFINE_OPTION` or as `enum class`, preferably in `dip::Option::` or another sub-namespace.
+These are simpler and more efficient than strings.

+- Don't use boolean parameters, prefer "yes"/"no" or "on"/"off" strings in high-level functions, and `enum class` with two options defined in `dip::Option::` namespace for low-level functions.

 ## Naming conventions:

 - Use camel case for variable, function and class names.
 Variable names start with